kstatebioinfo/Irys-scaffolding/README.md

 All pipelines have sample datasets and tutorials.
 Pipelines take you from either raw data received from your mapping facility or assembled genome maps to finished analysis.

-No experience with command line is necessary before using these scripts but a free Beocat account is.
+No experience with command line is necessary before using these scripts.

 ##Sewing Machine pipeline: iteratively super scaffold genome FASTA files with BioNano genome maps using `stitch.pl`